alandsilva26/Pattern/Compilers.md

 To install GCC Compiler and run programs in your command prompt follow steps

- First check if GCC already exists by running the following command in your command prompt
+ First check if GCC already exists by running the following command in your command promt
-    ''' gcc -v
-    '''
+    'gcc -v'
  If not then proceed with the following steps

  Install MSYS2 from their site [MSYS2](http://www.msys2.org/)